Healthcare & Health Insurance in Spain

 As a foreigner living in Spain, will I have access to public healthcare?
 What is it like?

 "Yes, as a foreigner living in Spain, you will have access to public healthcare.
 The public healthcare system in Spain is known for its high quality and is free for all citizens and legal residents.
 It is funded by the government and is available to everyone regardless of their income level.
 The public healthcare system in Spain is comprehensive and includes primary care, specialist care, hospital care, and preventive care.
-It also covers prescription drugs, medical tests, and treatments," explained one expat in Spain.
+It also covers prescription drugs, medical tests, and treatments," explained one person living in Spain.

 What have your experiences during the pandemic with the local healthcare system been like?